geppettodivacin/markdown-to-jira/README.md

 ### Full markdown descriptions
 Everything that comes beneath the level 1 header becomes the issue description.
+Markdown in the description will be parsed and transformed into the equivalent Jira markup.

     # Create a task with a long description